ivan-kleshnin/reactive-states/README.md

 ### Drawbacks

-* fails to describe more complex action sets
+* fails to represent all but the simplest action sets
-* does not support nested state
+* fails to represent nested state

 ### Conclusion

 * is perfect for cases it satisfies ;)

-## Action Reducer pattern
+## Action Reducer

 ### Elm style

 Requires static types.
-See Redux style for closest analogy.
+See Redux style for the closest analogy.

 ### Redux style